BioGeMT/miRBench_paper/code/post_process/README.md

 ./post_process.sh -i input_data -o output -n intermediate -t 1,10,100 -r 3
 ```

-This example processes `.tsv` files in the `input_data` directory, outputs results to the `output` directory, and uses the `ntermediate` directory for intermediate files.
+This example processes `.tsv` files in the `input_data` directory, outputs results to the `output` directory, and uses the `intermediate` directory for intermediate files.
 It generates negative samples with ratios 1, 10, and 100, and uses a minimum edit distance of 3.

 ## Notes
 - Ensure the directories containing the Python scripts (`filtering`, `family_assign`, `make_neg_sets`) are correctly set relative to the location of this script.